WonderNetwork/locale-testing-demo/saucelabs/README.md

 2. Create environment variables for your SauceLabs credentials.
-(Use the [instructions from Sauce Labs](https://wiki.saucelabs.com/display/DOCS/Best+Practice%3A+Use+Environment+Variables+for+Authentication+Credentials) if you're not sure how to do that.)
+(Use the [instructions from Sauce Labs](https://wiki.saucelabs.com/display/DOCS/Best+Practice%3A+Use+Environment+Variables+for+Authentication+Credentials) if you're not sure how to do that.) `SAUCE_USERNAME` must be your Sauce Labs username, and `SAUCE_ACCESS_KEY` must be your Sauce Labs access key.
 3. Create environment variables for your WonderProxy credentials.
    `WONDERPROXY_USER` must be your WonderProxy username, and `WONDERPROXY_PASS` must be your WonderProxy password.